 When should I use a spreadsheet instead of a database?

 Spreadsheets are ideal for small to medium-sized datasets, with data analysis being the primary objective.
+You can also find so many different free online spreadsheet tools for your business.
 Moreover, they are easy to utilize and do not necessitate any specialized software or training.
+Spreadsheets also offer user-friendly niche features that you cannot easily find in databases.
+For example, you can create dark mode spreadsheets, but this is a rarer feature for databases.
 Conversely, databases are more suitable for larger datasets that have intricate relationships between the data, such as financial transactions or customer records.
 Additionally, databases offer more robust security features and can support simultaneous users.

 What are the advantages of using a database over a spreadsheet?